 To determine the contributions to the sound pressure at the payload, the array should ideally be placed at the payload and focused towards the dominant noise source (in other words, the plume).
 However, because of the interference of the support structure around the model and the need to avoid the fire of the rocket, the array was offset and placed at the minimum angle possible from the vertical direction.

 The scaled measurements and the resulting data were analysed, and based on the results, the final launchpad design was chosen.
 The next phase was construction and then application of the full-scale system and testing to confirm correlation between the small-scale and full-scale systems.

-The small-scale beamforming system consists of a Brüel & Kjær optimized irregular 2.5-metre diameter, nine-arm array, a front-end system and software for data acquisition and for beamforming calculations
+The small-scale beamforming system consists of a Brüel & Kjær optimized irregular 2.5-metre diameter, nine-arm microphone array, a front-end system and software for data acquisition and for beamforming calculations.

 Type-2 (63hz, 125 Hz and 250Hz):

 The full-scale measurement required additional mitigations.
 Due to the extreme environment near the launchpad, the array would need to be placed 70 metres from the launchpad.
 This solved the temperature problem but presented additional issues.
 Because the very low frequencies were the primary interest and because of the distance from the launchpad, a very large array was required to provide any useful resolution.

 Fortunately, the most important resolution of interest was only along the horizontal plane through the rocket nozzle and the deflector outlet, assuming that the two main sources radiate omnidirectionally, eliminating the need to locate the array near the payload.
 This meant that the task could be performed by a horizontal line array on the ground.